greenelab/deep-review/all-sections.md

 than a board of certified dermatologists
 [@sLPsrfbl; @XnYNYoYB].

-The reuse of features from natural images is also growing for radiographic images, where datasets are often too small to train large deep neural networks without these techniques [@1Fy5bcnCI; @1GAyqYBNZ; @x6HXFAS4; @Qve94Jra].
+Reusing features from natural images is also growing for radiographic images, where datasets are often too small to train large deep neural networks without these techniques [@1Fy5bcnCI; @1GAyqYBNZ; @x6HXFAS4; @Qve94Jra].
 Rajkomar et al.
 [@x6HXFAS4] showed that a deep CNN trained on natural images